 Non-Contact Measurement Supports Growth in Consumer Electronics Market

-Two other critical market constraints placing downward pressure on production capabilities for smartphones include:
+Two other market constraints placing downward pressure on production capabilities for smartphones include:

 As such, manufacturers face mounting pressure to ensure that the layer stacks are uniform.
 This makes reducing any production deficiencies key to both the ability to meet market demand and satisfaction.
 An important development to support this goal is the use of white light interferometry to perform highly accurate non-contact thickness measurements.